lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 See [classMap](directives#classmap) for more information.

-For a list of directives provided with Lit, see [Built-in directives](directives).
+For a list of directives provided with Lit including `classMap` shown above, see [Built-in directives](directives).
+For information on writing custom directives, see [Custom directives](../composition/directives).

 ## Element expressions